National Registration Center for Study Abroad

 Admissions & Academic Credit

-Students age 18 years and older are welcomed regardless of educational background, occupation or nationality.
-No previous knowledge of Spanish is required.
+Students age 16 years and older are welcomed regardless of educational background, occupation or nationality.
+Students under the age of 16 must be accompanied by an adult or have parental consent.
+No previous knowledge of Spanish is required except where otherwise indicated.

 Students desiring credit for their study program should contact their home school or request the NRCSA Credit Fact Sheet.
 Generally, U.S. universities consider 15 hours of study to be equal to 1 semester credit.